 A four-way seminar on "African Intellectual Property" was attended by twenty-two African States at Nairobi's City Hall this week.

-A four-way seminar on "African Intellectual Property" was attended by twenty-two African States at Nairobi's City Hall this week.
+Background: A four-way seminar on "African Intellectual Property" was attended by twenty-two African States at Nairobi's City Hall this week.
 The Seminar, organised by the World Intellectual Property Organisation (WIPO) was opened by Kenya's Vice President, Mr. Daniel Arap Moi, on Monday (16 October).

 WIPO is a new International Organisation whose objects include the protection of intellectual property throughout the world.
 The African Seminar examined what the protection of patents, trademarks and copyright could do for the economic and cultural development of African States.
 The seminar also evaluated the effect of the participation of the African States in international agreements in the Intellectual property fields.